Thinking about LASIK? Start a conversation with an experienced Patient Counselor to find out if laser eye surgery is right for you. Learn More

 Depending on the person, LASIK vision correction surgery can be an excellent alternative to glasses and contact lenses.

-In 2014, a study presented at the American Academy of Opthalmology Meeting stated:
+In 2014, a study presented at the American Academy of Opthalmology (AAO) meeting concluded the following:

 - LASIK improves your night vision, especially while driving compared to glasses and contact lenses